The Literary Gift Company

 As The Literary Gift Company grew – and competitors began to imitate it – Dani worked hard to ensure it remained the biggest and the best.
 Collaborating with artists, authors and publishers, she created a diverse selection of clothing, accessories, stationery, games and more.

-“Early on, we started to develop our own products, rather than buying from suppliers,” Dani explains.
+“Early on, we started to develop our own products, rather than buying from suppliers,” Dani explained.
 “While other retailers try to get their products on as many marketplaces as possible, we try to protect ours and ensure they’re only available on our website.
 As a small business, we can have an idea and get it on sale in just a couple of weeks.”

 By 2014, Dani’s strategy was paying off.
 The Literary Gift Company had moved into offices, hired its first staff and launched a spin-off site – Present Indicative – which sells similarly intelligent gifts, but to non-fiction fans.